IBM/integrity-enforcer/docs/ACM/README_SHOW_INTEGRITY_STATUS_ON_ACM_UI.md

   You will use the ACM policy called `policy-integrity-shield-events`, which is specified in [policy-integrity-shield-events.yaml](https://github.com/open-cluster-management/policy-collection/blob/master/community/CM-Configuration-Management/policy-integrity-shield-events.yaml), and the following describes how to create this policy on your ACM hub cluster.

-  1. Retrive the source from [policy-collection](https://github.com/open-cluster-management/policy-collection) Git repository.
+  1. Retrieve the source from [policy-collection](https://github.com/open-cluster-management/policy-collection) Git repository.

       Following the [installation doc](../README_ENABLE_ISHIELD_PROTECTION_ACM_ENV.md), a forked repository of [policy-collection](https://github.com/open-cluster-management/policy-collection) should be ready on your machine.
 (Otherwise, please finish it before this doc.)